rzhekova/NC-News-API/README.md

 In the package.json file, you'll find a list of scripts that make it easier to run certain commands.

+`npm run seed:dev`
+It is important to run this command first in order to seed your database with the raw data provided before using any of the other scripts.

 `npm test`
-or just `npm t` will run your Mocha tests.
+or just `npm t` will run your Mocha tests and will also seed the test data provided into a test database.

 `npm run start`
 This script will execute the command `node index.js` (index.js should contain your server listening functionality e.g. `app.listen()`).
 This, however, won't be needed during development and testing but will be needed for the production phase e.g. if you want to push your code onto Heroku.

 `npm run dev`
-This script will execute the command `nodemon index.js` which is perfect for when using e.g. [Postman](https://www.getpostman.com/) to test out various server requests.
+This script will execute the command `nodemon index.js` which is perfect for when you are using e.g. [Postman](https://www.getpostman.com/) to test out various server requests.

-`npm run seed:dev`
-Run this in order to seed your database with the raw data provided

 ### Setting up your config file